 FINALLY!
 I could hear Ben’s Guitar again.
 I could regain that sense of youth that they always seemed to fill me with.

 Despite the album being a wonderful listen, it is an emotional 6 tracks to get through.
 I still miss you, Ben.
 We never met but I certainly hope you rest in peace.

 And that, Ladies and Gentleman is a lazy, short history of the band that ruled my 00’s.
 Who is your favorite band of the aughts?
-Please feel free to discuss within the comments section of this same page and, as always, keep on rockin’ and rollin’!
+Please feel free to discuss within the comments section of this same page, or email me and, as always, keep on rockin’ and rollin’!